quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Getting Started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have purchased a hardware product with us, the Research Resources.zip file should automatically include this in its setup file and you can skip this step.
+If you have purchased a hardware product with us, the Research Resources.zip file should automatically include Quanser Interactive Labs Libraries in its setup file and you can skip this step.
 However, if you would like to only download the libraries by themselves you will need to follow the steps below.